 Napoleon III’s Chateau Beauregard Le Celle-Saint Cloud by Paris France was a national French treasure.
 This was a large property with 187 hectures (400 acres).
-This large estate was leased by Henry & Arabella Huntington for 10 yrs., from 1913-1923.
+This large estate was leased by Mr. and Mrs. Henry & Arabella Huntington for 10 yrs., from 1913-1923.
 The “U” shaped Chateau was about 20 minutes from Paris; The Chateau Beauregard official address was: Oise et Seine, Chesney, (Le Celle-Saint-Cloud), Paris.
-It was near Versailles Palace, the Sevres factory (Arabella must have been in heaven) & Paris.
+It was also near Versailles Palace, the Sevres Factory (Arabella must have been in heaven) & Paris.
 In the northeast corner of the Domaine de Beauregard, the property had a thorough-bred horse stable called “Bel Ebat” (which also had a mansion-hunting lodge called Chateau Bel Ebat).
 It also had a u-shaped smaller “mansion” on the property that was just west of the Chateau Beauregard.
 This mansion is now called “The Castle of La Celle Saint-Cloud” (yellow).
 Sadly, Chateau Beauregard, got bombed in WWII.

 Napoleon III had Chateau Beauregard built for his favorite mistress, Miss Harriet Howard (below), a English actress.
 Napoleon gave her Chateau Beauregard including the Bel Ebat (the horse stable) & gave her a French title, “Comtesse de Beauregard”.
 This Chateau Beauregard at Le Celle-Saint- Cloud should not be confused with Napoleon III’s “Chateau St. Cloud” a huge castle that he shared with his wife, Empress Eugenie just miles away.